-In a practical sense, this means we can directly compute confidence intervals and probabilities from the equations defining the Chi-squared distribution.
-The Chi-squared distribution with n degrees-of-freedom has probability density function and cumulative distribution function as follows.
+In a practical sense, we can directly compute confidence intervals and probabilities from the equations defining the Chi-squared distribution.
+The Chi-squared distribution with n degrees-of-freedom has a probability density function and cumulative distribution function as follows.

 Where Γa is the gamma function, and P(x,a) is the regularized lower incomplete gamma function.

 Using this relationship and given a DOF value, we can tabulate the probability of exceeding a given dB level from the mean.
 If we note that the mean of a Chi-squared random variable is equal to the DOF, n, then, using MATLAB® notation,

 Pr[x<dB] = gammainc(10^(dB/10)*DOF/2,DOF/2,’lower’) for dB<0

 Pr[x>dB] = gammainc(10^(dB/10)*DOF/2,DOF/2,’upper’) for dB>0